-Broje et al. (2016) review oil spill response strategies for offshore spills including well control, natural attenuation, remote sensing, mechanical on-water recovery, dispersants used at the surface or subsea, in-situ burning, as well as shoreline protection and recovery.
+Broje et al. (2016) reviewed oil spill response strategies for offshore spills including well control, natural attenuation, remote sensing, mechanical on-water recovery, dispersants used at the surface or subsea, in-situ burning, as well as shoreline protection and recovery.
 For offshore subsea releases, injection of dispersants subsea at a wellhead may offer significant benefits, including access to the freshest and non-emulsified oil in a high turbulence environment, ability to reduce the volume of required dispersant by injecting it directly into the oil stream, ability to safely operate day and night under a much wider range of weather conditions, and availability of a large water volume to rapidly decrease the concentration of a dispersed oil plume.
-To advance the science of subsea dispersant injection and provide a strong basis for inclusion of this technique into contingency plans the American Petroleum Institute (API) has sponsored research on various aspects of subsea dispersant injection for over 4 years.
-This comprehensive effort included studies on subsea dispersant injection effectiveness, oil fate and effects, subsea plume monitoring, and numerical modeling.
+To advance the science of subsea dispersant injection and provide a strong basis for inclusion of this technique into contingency plans the American Petroleum Institute (API) has sponsored research on various aspects of subsea dispersant injection effectiveness, oil fate and effects, subsea plume monitoring, and numerical modeling.
 Chopra and Coolbaugh (2016) also review some of these developments.